leon-thomm/Ryven/docs/README.md

-Important note: the documentation is currently not updated!
-If you are unlucky and you see this, I apologize and ask you to come back in a few hours.

 # Welcome to the documentation page of pyScript!

 pyScript is a standalone software based on Python and Qt for runtime flow-based visual programming in Python.
 Please keep in mind that this is not a professional piece of software and it shouldn't be seen like that.
 The code also isn't optimized for readability, but if you are quite interested in the implementation of some concepts, you can try it or ask me.